 Juan E. González, Ph.D.

 Juan E. González, a longtime School of Natural Sciences and Mathematics faculty member, has recently been appointed as Dean of Graduate Education.
-He earned a bachelor’s degree in Microbiology and Public Health from Michigan State University, and a PhD in Microbiology and Molecular Genetics from the University of California, Los Angeles.
+He earned a bachelor’s degree in Microbiology and Public Health from Michigan State University, and a Ph.D. in Microbiology and Molecular Genetics from the University of California, Los Angeles, and did his post-doctoral studies at the Massachusetts Institute of Technology.
 His research has concentrated on the study of the molecular signals exchanged between prokaryotic and eukaryotic organisms and bacterial quorum sensing, the regulation of gene expression in response to fluctuations in cell-population density.
 This work has been supported by various grants from the National Institutes of Health and the National Science Foundation.

 In addition to his research and teaching activities, he has played a significant administrative role in the School of Natural Sciences and Mathematics as Associate Dean for Graduate Studies.
 He has worked with the dean and faculty members to expand recruitment, retention and successful completion of graduate degrees in the departments of Biology, Chemistry, Geosciences, Mathematics, Physics and Science/Math Education.